emiliensocchi/aztier-deployer/docs/wiki/prerequisites.md

 ### 🚀 GitHub

-A GitHub user with the ability to create a [fine-grained Personal Access Token (PAT)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token) for the repository you are about to clone.
+A GitHub user with the ability to create a [fine-grained Personal Access Token (PAT)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token) for the repository you are about to duplicate.